Marklogic-retired/marklogic-data-hub/_pages/project/project.md

 ---
 layout: inner
-title: Using the DHF from Java
+title: Create a Data Hub Project
 permalink: /project/
 ---

-# Creating a Data Hub Project

 Before you can get started you need to create a Data Hub Project.
 You can do this via the QuickStart UI or the Gradle plugin.